ForestFormer3D: A Unified Framework for End-to-End Segmentation of Forest LiDAR 3D Point Clouds: Experiments

 \cref{fig:comparewithotherbaselines_main} presents the qualitative results of ForestFormer3D and OneFormer3D for individual tree segmentation across different regions, demonstrating ForestFormer3D’s ability to effectively mitigate over-segmentation and produce more precise mask predictions.

-Across datasets, our method achieves substantial F1 improvements for individual tree segmentation (+9.7\,pp on FOR-instanceV2, +13.6\,pp on Wytham woods, +8.3\,pp on LAUTx), with marginal mIoU reductions for semantic segmentation (-1.3\,pp, -1.0\,pp, and -0.4\,pp, respectively).
+Across datasets, our method achieves substantial F1 improvements for individual tree segmentation (+9.7\,pp on FOR-instanceV2 and +8.2\,pp on Wytham woods), with marginal mIoU reductions for semantic segmentation (-1.3\,pp and -1.0\,pp, respectively).
 While mainly optimized for individual tree segmentation, our framework also performs semantic segmentation within the same unified structure, leading to a slight reduction in mIoU, likely due to shared representation learning prioritizing instance-level distinctions.
 However, the overall semantic segmentation performance remains stable.